 I’m not a fan of red sauce (gasp!), which is kind of funny that this is one of my favorite things to make.
 I’m perfectly content with pasta drizzled with an exceptional olive oil, chopped parsley and grated parmesan.
 (Hello, Spaghetti Aglio e Olio!!!)

-But it’s the whole process of browning the meat and sauteing the onions, carrots and garlic and then letting the whole thing simmer on the stove for hours….that’s kind of therapeutic for me.
+But it’s the whole process of making a homemade Bolognese Sauce from browning the meat and sauteing the onions, carrots and garlic to letting the whole thing simmer on the stove for hours, that’s kind of therapeutic for me.

-PLUS, it makes sooooo much that I can freeze enough for two more meals….which means that’s two nights off from cooking dinner but we can still have a very satisfying family dinner without ordering take out.
+PLUS, it makes so much that I can freeze enough for two more meals, which means that’s two nights off from cooking dinner but we can still have a very satisfying family dinner without ordering take out.

 I don’t know if I can technically call this a traditional Bolognese sauce recipe, but that’s what we refer to it as in our house.
 It’s definitely a meat sauce but since I’m not Italian I’m not 100% sure what the technical definition is as far as an Italian grandmother would state except that I don’t add cream to my sauce.

-And, from what I’ve gathered, a Bolognese contains celery and maybe a few other things that I don’t use.
+And, from what I’ve gathered, most Bolognese contains celery and maybe a few other things that I don’t use.

 pasta bolognese sauce on a white platter with basil and parmesan shavings.